I can ferment anything - or at least try to. All right, that is of course baloney. What is no nonsense is my passion to experiment with fermentation.

 And who is this Katsu?

-Besides that I am nerd web developer in the team behind the most watched news program on German TV, a passionate walker, runner and wild fermentista.
-Together with my family I live in the most beautiful part of Hamburg, Altona, not far away from the harbor and the water and yet in the middle of the colorful, multicultural hustle and bustle of the Hanseatic city with all its daily small and big inspirations.
+Professionally and with heart and soul I am a nerd frontend developer in the team behind the most popular news show on German TV.
+I live with my family in Hamburg's most beautiful district Altona, not far away from the harbor and the water and yet in the middle of the colorful, multicultural hustle and bustle of the Hanseatic city with all its daily big and small inspirations.

 All recipes are tried and true

-My particular nature as a nerd means that I have a tendency to not just touch on funky special topics and interests, but to explore them in depth.
-So you can rest assured that everything you read on fermentation.love is thoroughly researched.
-And if I learn something new, the articles will be revised.
-So you always get the latest information.
-Some of my sources are mentioned directly in the articles.
+You can be sure that everything you read on fermentation.love is profoundly researched.
+And as soon as I learn something new, the articles are revised, so you always get the latest information.
+Some of my sources are listed directly in the articles.
 You can also find an overview of my most frequently used sources in the footer of this page.
 This may help you in your own study of fermentation.

 Fermentation is community